venkataramanagorle/Udacity-Nanodegree-Data-Scientist-For-Enterprise/README.md

 ## Prerequisites

-Repository is for documentation and reference.
+This repository is for documentation and reference of my implementations.

 ## Certificate
 You can find my course completion certificate in the root directory and [here](https://confirm.udacity.com/PHLRLHAR)